artela-network/artela-docs/docs/develop/client/Ethereum Clients Support/ethereum-tx.md

 # Sending Ethereum Transactions to Artela Testnet

+The [web3.js](https://web3js.readthedocs.io/en/v1.10.0/getting-started.html#adding-web3-js) library is a collection of modules that contain functionality for the ethereum ecosystem.

+You could use web3.js to interact with Artela Network as well.

 ## 1. Create and top up your account

 Skip this if you have already got an account of Artela Testnet.